Implications of Non Payment

 How long will it take to repay the loan?

 The term of the loan can vary.
-If you're only borrowing £300, then it's likely this will be paid much quicker than a larger loan of £5,000.
-Lenders will ensure you're happy with the terms of the loan before finalising the application, but as a guide the terms can vary between 3 and 18 months.
+If you're only borrowing £300, then it's likely this will be paid much quicker than a more substantial loan of £5,000.
+Lenders will ensure you're happy with the terms of the loan before finalising the application, but as a guide, the terms can vary between 1 and 24 months.